Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

     SELECT *
     FROM ss_cleaned;

--- Profitability by category (ranked from least to most profitabl:
+-- Profitability by category (ranked from least to most profitable:

     SELECT
         category,